-SQE Exemptions: Overview & FAQ
+SQE Exemptions: Overview

 Exemption meaning

-Candidates seeking to practice as solicitors in England and Wales can come from a range of different backgrounds, such as foreign-qualified lawyers, qualified UK barristers, or students undertaking the LPC, for example.
+Candidates seeking to practise as solicitors in England and Wales can come from a range of different backgrounds, such as foreign-qualified lawyers, qualified UK barristers, or students undertaking the LPC, for example.
 Depending on each candidate’s level of education and experience, they may be granted an exemption by the Solicitors Regulation Authority (SRA) from all or part of the SQE assessments.
 This means that they have obtained the equivalent knowledge and skills of one or more SQE stage through another means, and therefore do not need to complete those stages in the SQE qualification process.

 SQE exam exemptions only apply to qualified lawyers.
 However, in certain other cases, such as LPC grads who wish to complete their qualification through the SQE route instead of via a training contract, candidates will not need to sit the SQE1 assessments.